VoltRipper

 The street-legal truth

-We'll be blunt because most retailer pages won't: a Sur-Ron-class electric dirt bike is not street-legal in most states as sold.
 It's classified as an off-highway or motor vehicle, so riding it on public roads, bike lanes, or sidewalks ranges from a ticket to — in Florida — a criminal offense with possible impoundment.
-Legal riding is private land and designated OHV areas, and several states require OHV registration (California's new SB-586 Green Sticker, Texas's $16 TPWD decal).
-Always confirm your state before you ride — our per-state pages lay out the rules with citations. → Electric dirt bike laws by state
+Legal riding is private land and designated OHV areas, and most states require some form of registration even for that (California's SB-586 Green Sticker, Texas's $16 TPWD decal).
+The rules are also moving: we track live legislative changes in more than half the states, including California's SB-1167.
+Always confirm yours before you ride — every state page cites its sources and carries the date we last checked it. → Electric dirt bike laws, state by state · Bikes with the easiest legal path

 The brands that matter